LLM-Grounded Dynamic Task Planning with Hierarchical Temporal Logic for Human-Aware Multi-Robot Handover: Experimental Results and Evaluations

 \textit{Kinematic Violation:} To minimise sequence length, the LLM often commands a robot to \texttt{pick/handover} an object outside its physical workspace.
-The formal planner will invalid the plan that is unreachable in the robot's transition graph and searches for a viable alternative path.
+The formal planner invalidates any plan containing actions that are unreachable in the robot's transition graph and searches for a viable alternative path.

-\subsection{Reducing Replanning Latency via Predictive planning and Parallel Motion Planning}
+\subsection{Reducing Replanning Latency via Predictive Planning and Parallel Motion Planning}

+This ablation evaluates Sec.~\ref{subsec:dynamic_execution} and Sec.~\ref{sec:4}.
 Operating in human-centric, time-sensitive settings requires minimising perceived latency.
-Two bottlenecks are prominent: (i) LLM-based high-level replanning, and (ii) motion planning when multiple manipulators must coordinate (e.g., R2R handover).
-We address both by: \textbf{(a) Predictive planning}, which forecasts short-horizon human trajectories and preemptively submits a replanning request to the LLM when reachability assumptions are likely to change; and \textbf{(b) Parallel motion planning} for multi-robot skills (e.g. R2R handover), which spawns candidate trajectories simultaneously for different arms and grasp pairs.
+Two bottlenecks are prominent: (i) LLM-integrated high-level replanning, and (ii) motion planning when multiple manipulators must coordinate (e.g., R2R handover).
+We address both by: \textbf{(a) Predictive planning}, which forecasts short-horizon human trajectories and preemptively submits a replanning request when reachability assumptions are likely to change; and \textbf{(b) Parallel motion planning} for multi-robot skills (e.g. R2R handover), which spawns candidate trajectories simultaneously for different arms and grasp pairs.

 Following the HRC fluency metrics in \cite{garcia2020human}, we report Human Idle Time (H\textendash IDLE), Robot Idle Time (R\textendash IDLE), Concurrent Activity (C\textendash ACT), and Functional Delay (F\textendash DEL).\footnote{H\textendash IDLE/R\textendash IDLE: percentage of total task time the respective agent is inactive; C\textendash ACT: percentage of time at least two agents are concurrently active; F\textendash DEL: percentage of time between one robot finishing and the other starting.
-Higher C\textendash ACT is better; lower H\textendash IDLE, R\textendash IDLE, F\textendash DEL are better.} We conduct an ablation across all tasks, comparing our complete system against (i) removing the predictive trigger and (ii) removing parallel planning.
-Results are shown in Table \ref{tab:hrc}.
-Both components contribute: predictive planning chiefly reduces human and robot waiting (H\textendash IDLE, R\textendash IDEL), while parallel planning primarily cuts robot waiting (R\textendash IDLE) and improves synchrony (C\textendash ACT).
+Higher C\textendash ACT is better; lower H\textendash IDLE, R\textendash IDLE, F\textendash DEL are better.} We conduct an ablation across all tasks, comparing our complete system against variants that (i) remove the predictive trigger and (ii) remove parallel planning.
+Results are shown in Table~\ref{tab:hrc}.
+Both components contribute: predictive planning chiefly reduces human and robot waiting (H\textendash IDLE, R\textendash IDLE), while parallel planning primarily cuts robot waiting (R\textendash IDLE) and improves synchrony (C\textendash ACT).